makerdao/pe-checklists/spell/spell-crafter-mainnet-workflow.md

 * [ ] Archive Spell via `make archive-spell` for the current date (or `make archive-spell date="YYYY-MM-DD"`) using Target Date inside the Exec Doc
 * [ ] Commit & push changes for review
 * [ ] Wait for CI to PASS
-* [ ] Post a comment inside the PR containing
+* [ ] Post a comment inside the PR containing:
-  * Foundry installation logs (from the above)
+  * Foundry installation logs (from above)
-  * Link to the deployed spell
+  * A link to the deployed spell
-  * Link to the created Tenderly Testnet
+  * A link to the created Tenderly Testnet
 * [ ] Notify the reviewers (e.g. "the spell was deployed")

 ## Handover and Merge Stage